San Antonio dominates Memphis behind Kawhi Leonard's 32, takes 1-0 series lead

 Leonard finished with five assists and two steals, contributing just two turnovers to the San Antonio total of nine on the night, in the face of a Grizzlies team that ranked No. 4 in the NBA in defensive turnover rate this season:

-Though the Grizzlies don’t boast the defense they once did, especially with longtime All-Defensive stalwart Tony Allen out with a bum calf, but that shouldn’t take away from the impression that Leonard left us with.
-One that reminds us that he’s eminently capable of scoring down the stretch of close games that, sometimes, will boil down to isolation brilliance:
+Though the Grizzlies don’t boast the defense they once did, especially with Allen a longtime All-Defensive stalwart, out with a bum calf, but that shouldn’t take away from the impression that Leonard left us with.
+One that reminds us he’s eminently capable of scoring down the stretch of close games that, sometimes, will boil down to isolation brilliance:

-If this is how the Spurs plan to play their second and third quarters, moving forward, the 2017 NBA playoffs are going to be a much more compelling thing.
+If this is how the Spurs plan to play their second and third quarters moving forward, the 2017 NBA playoffs are going to be a much more compelling thing.

 – – – – – – –